bitqr/chessApp/README.md

 Will contain:

 - A chess app, with a GUI of the board
-- A chess engine, for somme chess challenge
+- A chess engine, for some chess challenge
-- And many more...
+- Many more...

 # Next Objectives:

 1) GUI improvement: When click on a piece, highlight the legal destinations A 2nd click on a target square will perform the move.
-Any click elsewhere will change nothing
+Any click elsewhere will undo the selection

 2) Refinement of the Computation of legal moves based on chess rules
     - Add the move: Castle